ador/PhyTreeSearch/README.md

 ### How to use

+Just call the compiled java code, and a pass it a properties file with your parameters and file paths.
-Examine and run the runExample.sh script.
+For an example, see the 'runExample.sh' script.